Rhodochrosite: Argentina’s Inca Rose

 Archaeological evidence indicates that the Incas began mining placer gold at Capillitas in the 1300s.
 The Spanish mined copper during the 1700s and early 1800s and were followed by a succession of British, German, and Argentinian mining companies that continued to extract copper through the 1900s.

-For centuries, the area’s remoteness, high elevation, rugged terrain, and lack of smelting fuel hindered development of the Capillitas mines.
+For centuries, the area’s remoteness, high elevation, rugged terrain, and lack of smelting fuel hindered the development of the Capillitas mines.
 Mule trains hauled hand-sorted ore 30 miles to a lower mill site for processing.
 Finally, in 1903, engineers constructed a 16-mile-long aerial tramway to convey buckets of ore to the distant mill.
 This tramway operated until 1912 when a road was built to link the mines with the mill.
 In the 1930s, the Argentine military took control of the Capillitas mines.

-rhodochrosite
+rhodochrosite for sale

 Banded rhodochrosite from Capillitas is by far the most popular gemstone in Argentina.
+(Wikimedia Commons)

 Rhodochrosite: Inca Rose